taijusanagi/chainlink-aa-paymaster-wallet/README.md

 ## User Benefits

-- User can pay gas-fee offchain when start using new chain, in this hackathon, it is Polygon
+- User can pay gas-fee Off-chain when start using new chain, in this hackathon, it is Polygon
 - It enables users to skip "bridge token from the other chain" or "send token from the central exchange", which is first obstacle for users to start using blockchain based app
 - It brings very good on-boarding especially for the new user